jlblumberg/CV/README.md

 #### Western University (Canada) (Sep '13 - Apr '17)

 - B.Sc.
-Psychology (2:1 equivalent), Honours Specialisation in Developmental Cognitive Neuroscience
+Psychology (2:1 equivalent), with Honours Specialisation in Developmental Cognitive Neuroscience
-- Completed modules in Calculus, Physics, Chemistry, Biology, Psychology and Neuroscience, as well as an analytical thesis on the effect of adversity on impulsivity in Syrian refugee children in Canada
+- Completed modules in Calculus, Physics, Chemistry, Biology, Psychology and Neuroscience, as well as an analytical dissertation on the effect of adversity on impulsivity in Syrian refugee children in Canada
 - Awards: Western Scholarship of Excellence, Chinese Language Prize for highest achievement in the study of Mandarin
 - Organisational and tutor volunteer for Frontier College, tutoring mature students for their high-school-equivalency exams